benjmor/CVFL/constitution.md

 A.  Copies of proxy power must be delivered to the president before the meeting.
 If no such proxy is sent, the member is presumed to vote with the majority present at the meeting.
 A.  Emergency situations can be entertained at the discretion of the League President.

-# ARTICLE V: Executive Powers
+# Article V: Executive Powers
 ## Section 1: The executive powers of the organization shall be vested in the Executive Committee, comprised of a President and Vice-President, a Secretary, a Treasurer, a Member-at-Large.
 ## Section 2: The President, Vice-President, Secretary, Treasurer shall be elected from and by the membership of the CVFL Council.
 The Member-at Large shall be appointed by the President.
 ## Section 3: In the event the elected President cannot serve the balance of their term, the President shall be succeeded by the Vice-President for the remainder of the term.